JialinLi13/FaultyPremise/README.md

 ## Data Construction

 We randomly collected 600 pieces of raw data from two datasets: HumanEval, MBPP+.
 Based on the following introduced three different types of erroneous premises defined by us, we reconstructed them into FPbench.
-Each one is designed to evaluate different aspects of the model’s ability to recognize and reason about flawed input.
+Each one is designed to evaluate different aspects of the model’s ability to recognize and reason about flawed input.
 By constructing 600 base problems for each error type, we obtained a total of 1,800 unique base problems.
-This structure and scalable design enables rigorous evaluation of how self-scrutiny capabilities are influenced by error types and task complexity.
+This structure and scalable design enables rigorous evaluation of how self-scrutiny capabilities are influenced by error types and task complexity.

 <p align="center" width="90%">
 <a ><img src="resources/pipeline.png" alt="construction" style="width: 60%; min-width: 500px; display: block; margin: auto;"></a>